 Both investment funds and AMCs have their unique advantages and can be suitable for different investment strategies and investor profiles.
 While investment funds offer professional management and diversification, AMCs provide flexibility, cost-efficiency, and transparency.
 The choice between the two will depend on factors such as the asset manager's investment strategy, cost considerations, and the needs and preferences of their clients.

 Dive into the future of fund management with Fume.
-Start for free and explore our on-chain administration tool designed to streamline your processes and reduce overhead costs.
-Pay only when your fund activity begins.
-Revolutionize your fund management today with Fume.
+Explore our on-chain administration tool designed to streamline your processes and reduce overhead costs.